Ten tips for making yourself at home in Groningen

 Groningen’s centre is brimming with stands selling local products and fresh produce every Tuesday, Friday and Saturday.
 The Grote Markt mainly sell textiles, and the Vismarkt has food stalls, including cheese, spices, fruits, baked goods and, of course, fish (Vismarkt means “fish market” in Dutch).

-Other great semi-regular markets sell goods created right here in Groningen: the Ommelandermarkt (country market) at the Harmonieplein (Oude Kijk in ‘t Jatstraat 28) every second Saturday of the month features exclusively locally-made foods and crafts, and several provincial towns host monthly sustainable markets.
+Other great semi-regular markets sell goods created right here in Groningen: the Ommelandermarkt (country market) at De Beren (Korreweg 9) every second and fourth Saturday of the month features exclusively locally-made foods and crafts, and several provincial towns host monthly sustainable markets.

 7. Food and drinks

 Restaurants serving delicious international cuisine are popping up all over the city.
-Visit Groningen has a running list of the latest additions to Groningen’s restaurant offerings, and ordering in is easy too, thanks to Groningen-founded bike delivery service Fooddrop and other bike-based couriers.
+Visit Groningen has a running list of the latest additions to Groningen’s restaurant offerings, and ordering in is easy too, from groceries (Flink, Gorillas, Getir and Picnic), to pretty much any kind of food you could want (Thuisbezorgd)

 8. Learning Dutch